steve-westwood/steve-westwood.github.io/_posts/2019-05-09-circleci-machine-executor-configured-for-android.md

 ![CircleCi's Machine Executor](https://steve-westwood.github.io/images/machine_executor.png)

-I present to you the [machine executor](https://circleci.com/docs/2.0/executor-types/#using-machine) from CircleCi which has 8GB of RAM! :tada:
+I present to you the [machine executor](https://circleci.com/docs/2.0/executor-types/#using-machine) which has 8GB of RAM! :tada:

-...but doesn't have the Android SDK software loaded :-1:
+...but doesn't have the Android SDK loaded :-1:

 ## So lets configure it so it has ALL the stuff